Vadimchesh/CloudDocExchange/README.md

 ## Server

-Server: Fastify + TypeScript
+Server: NestJS + TypeScript

-To run the server, you need to install the dependencies with `npm install` and then run `npm run dev`.
+To run the server, you need to install the dependencies with `npm install` and then run `npm run start:dev`.
 The server will be available at `localhost:3000`.